RILAB/fwdpp/md/index.md

 ##The fwdpp home page

-This is the homepage for __fwdpp__, which is a C++ template library for implementing forward-time population-gentic simulations.
+This is the homepage for __fwdpp__, which is a C++ template library for implementing forward-time population-genetic simulations.

 ###Library documentation